-Here at Christ Church C of E Primary School, we understand that family life can, at times, be difficult and complicated and we recognise that there may be situations where you need extra help and support.
+Here at Christ Church C of E Primary School, we understand that family life can, at times, be difficult and complicated and we recognise that there may be situations where pupils and their families need extra help and support.

 If you are concerned about life at home and feel you need some extra support, please come and talk to us.
 We have an offer of Early Help and there may be many ways in which we can provide support or direct you to access the help and support needed.